felix-reichel/stock-returns-over-the-fomc-cycle-revisited/README.md

-# Experimental Evidence of excess profits in european stock markets ex-ante monetary policy decisions by the ECB
+# Empirical Evidence of excess profits in european stock markets ex-ante monetary policy decisions by the ECB

 ## Useful Resources I